Direct Coupling Analysis of Epistasis in Allosteric Materials: Introduction

-In this work we propose a solution for this discrepancy, by benchmarking DCA in models of protein allostery where a material evolves \emph{in silico} to achieve an ``allosteric'' task \cite{Hemery15,Rocks17, Flechsig17, Yan17, Yan18,Tlusty16,Dutta2017}.
-We consider recent models incorporating elasticity \cite{Rocks17, Flechsig17, Yan17, Yan18,Dutta2017}, in which long-range co-evolution \cite{Yan17}, elongated sectors \cite{Yan17} and long-range epistasis \cite{Dutta2017} are present and can be interpreted in terms of the propagation of an elastic signal \cite{Dutta2017}.
-We focus on materials evolved to optimize cooperative binding over large distances \cite{Yan18}, and find four types of epistasis (Synergistic, Sign, Antagonistic, Saturation) that exist over a wide spatial range.
-We perform DCA and find that it predicts well mutation costs but is a rather poor generative model.
-Strikingly, it can predict short-range epistasis but fails to capture long-range one, in agreement with empirical findings \cite{Anishchenko2017}.
-We illustrate why it may be so via a simple model, which suggests that neural networks are better suited than DCA to capture long-range effects.

-\section{Model for the evolution of allostery}
+\subsection{Model for the evolution of allostery}

 We follow the scheme of \cite{Yan17,Yan18} where a protein is described by an elastic network of size $L$ made of harmonic springs of unit stiffness (here we consider $L=12$).
-Binding events are modeled as imposed displacements either at the ``allosteric'' or at the ``active'' site (each consisting of several nodes), as shown in color in Fig.\ \ref{fig:msa}A. Such imposed displacements elicit an elastic response in the entire protein and cost some elastic energy, which defines our binding energy (see S.I.).
+Binding events are modeled as imposed displacements either at the ``allosteric'' or at the ``active'' site (each consisting of several nodes), as shown in color in Fig.\ \ref{fig:msa}A. Such imposed displacements elicit an elastic response in the entire protein and cost some elastic energy, which defines our binding energy (see Sec.\ \ref{sec:mech_epi_app} in S1 Text).
 Following \cite{Yan18}, the fitness ${\cal F}$ measures the cooperativity of binding between allosteric and active site and is defined as the energy difference ${\cal F} \equiv E^{{\cal A}c} - (E^{{\cal A}c,{\cal A}l} - E^{{\cal A}l})$ where $E^{{\cal A}c}$, $E^{{\cal A}l}$ and $E^{{\cal A}c,{\cal A}l}$ are respectively the elastic energy of binding at the active site only (${\cal A}c$), at the allosteric site only (${\cal A}l$) and at both sites simultaneously (${\cal A}c,{\cal A}l$).
-The fitness can be rewritten approximately as (see S.I.)
+In the limit of weak elastic coupling between allosteric and active site, the fitness can be rewritten approximately as (see Sec.\ \ref{sec:mech_epi_app} in S1 Text)